- Home

 Having radiation therapy

-Before starting treatment, you will have a CT or MRI scan at a planning appointment.
-The technician may make some small permanent or temporary marks on your skin so that the same area is targeted during each treatment session.
+Planning for radiation therapy | Before starting treatment, you will have a CT or MRI scan at a planning appointment.
+The radiation therapist may make some small permanent or temporary marks (tattoos) on your skin so that the same area is targeted during each treatment session. |

-Treatment sessions are usually given daily over 1–4 weeks.
-The number of sessions will depend on the size and location of the tumour, and your general health.
-For the treatment, you will lie on a table under a machine that aims radiation at the affected part of your body.
-Each session takes about 20–30 minutes and is painless.
+During the treatment | For the treatment, you will lie on a table under a machine that aims radiation at the affected part of your body. |

 Stereotactic body radiation therapy (SBRT)

-In some cases, you may be offered a specialised type of radiation therapy that delivers highly precise, tightly-focused beams of high-dose radiation onto the tumour from many different angles.
-This is called stereotactic radiosurgery (SRS) when used on the brain, and stereotactic body radiation therapy (SBRT) when used on other parts of the body.
+In some cases, you may be offered a specialised type of radiation therapy that delivers extremely precise, tightly focused beams of high-dose radiation onto the tumour from many different angles.

 Side effects of radiation therapy

-The side effects that you experience will depend on the part of the body that receives radiation therapy and how long you have treatment.
-Many people will have temporary side effects, which may build up over time.
+The side effects that you experience will depend on the part of the body that receives radiation therapy, the dose of radiation you receive and how long you have treatment.

 Common side effects during or immediately after radiation therapy include tiredness, and the skin in the treatment area becoming red and sore.
-Ask your treatment team for advice about dealing with any side effects.

 → READ MORE: Surgery for advanced melanoma